acostalima/acostalima/README.md

 # Hello there! <img align="center" src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="50"/>

 My name is André Costa Lima.
-I'm a software engineer from Portugal developing for the web and mobile with JavaScript.
+I'm a software engineer from Portugal developing for the web and mobile.

 ### Tech stack